hughfdjackson/flywheel/README.md

 #### Setting up a loop

+Flywheel takes two arguments:

-Flywheel takes a callback to loop over.  `time_delta` represents the number of ms passed between this frame and the last one.
-It also takes an optional element, which acts identically to the requestAnimationFrame second parameter.
-The loop is `stopped` by default.
+* A callback to loop over.
+It passes the amount of time passed since the last frame to the callback.

+* A DOM element, which acts identically to the [requestAnimationFrame second parameter](https://developer.mozilla.org/en/DOM/window.requestAnimationFrame).

 After setup, it returns an object that can be used to manipulate the loop.
+By default, the loop is not running; to start it, use the methods from the next section.

 ```javascript